v-paalex/OfficeDocs-o365seccomp/SecurityCompliance/custom-sensitive-information-types.md

 Each `Entity` element contains one or more `Pattern` elements that define the text patterns to detect in content.
 A `Pattern` element contains:

 - A primary pattern (for example, an employee ID number or project number).
-This is typically defined by a regular expression (RegEx), but could also be a list of keywords.
+This is typically defined by a regular expression (RegEx) but could also be a list of keywords.

 - One or more optional pieces of additional evidence (keywords, dates, or text patterns defined by other regular expressions).
 This _supporting_ or _corroborative_ evidence helps to eliminate false positives (content matches that you aren't interested in).

 We'll go into more detail about the `Pattern` element in the next section.

 Let's put this all together: You want to identify content that contains your organization's employee ID, which is formatted as a nine-digit number.
-So the pattern refers to a regular expression that identifies nine-digit numbers.
+So, the pattern refers to a regular expression that identifies nine-digit numbers.
 Any content containing a nine-digit number satisfies the pattern.

 ![Diagram of entity with one pattern](media/4cc82dcf-068f-43ff-99b2-bac3892e9819.png)